Colette (Sidonie-Gabrielle Colette)

 By Nava Atlas | On | Comments (2)

 Colette (January 28, 1873 – August 3, 1954) was a French author whose full original name was Sidonie-Gabrielle Colette.
-She was as known for her writing and performing as she was for her scandalous lifestyle.
-As a child, her mother Sido was her greatest inspiration, and allowed the young Colette to drink deeply from the well of life to gain courage and individuality.
+In her time, she was as known for her writing as she was for her performing and scandalous lifestyle.
+As a child, her mother Sido was her greatest inspiration.
+She allowed the young Colette to drink deeply from the well of life to gain experience and individuality.

-Her stories of strong females were often based on her own experiences, and were more sexually explicit than most fiction of their time.
-Colette was a practicing journalist in the midst of her writing career.
+Her novels and stories featuring strong females were often based on her own experiences, and were bold and sexually expressive.
+It almost goes without saying that they were rather scandalous for their time, though the public loved them.

 Strong females and honest sexuality